An Attribute-based Method for Video Anomaly Detection: Experiments

 \subsection{Implementation Details}

-We use ResNet50 Mask-RCNN \cite{mask_rcnn} pretrained on MS-COCO \cite{mscoco} to extract object bounding boxes.
-To filter-out low confidence objects, we follow the same configurations as in \cite{Georgescu2021AnomalyDI}.
+We use ResNet50 Mask-RCNN \citep{mask_rcnn} pretrained on MS-COCO \citep{mscoco} to extract object bounding boxes.
+To filter out low confidence objects, we follow the same configurations as in \citep{Georgescu2021AnomalyDI}.
 Specifically for Ped2, Avenue, and ShanghaiTech, we set confidence thresholds of 0.5, 0.8, and 0.8.
-The confidence thresholds are equal in both train and test sets.
-In order to generate optical flow maps, we use FlowNet2.0 \cite{flownet2}.
-For our landmark detection, we use AlphaPose \cite{alphapose} pretrained on MS-COCO with $d=17$ keypoints.
-We use a pretrained ViT B-16 \cite{vision_transformer} CLIP \cite{clip} image encoder as our deep feature extractor.
+In order to generate optical flow maps, we use FlowNet2 \citep{flownet2}.
+For our landmark detection, we use AlphaPose \citep{alphapose} pretrained on MS-COCO with $d=17$ keypoints.
+We use a pretrained ViT B-16 CLIP \citep{vision_transformer,clip} image encoder as our deep feature extractor.
 Our method is built around the extracted objects and flow maps.
 We use $H_{velocity}\times W_{velocity} = 224 \times 224$ to rescale flow maps.
 As for $H_{pose} \times W_{pose}$ rescaling, we calculate the average height and width from the bounding boxes of the train set and use those values.
 The lower resolution of Ped2 prevents objects from filling a histogram, and to extract pose representations, therefore we use $B=1$ orientations and rely solely on velocity and deep representations.
 We use $B=8$ orientations for Avenue and ShanghaiTech.
-Due to the high resolution of ShangahiTech we normalize the magnitude by the bounding box height.
 When testing, for anomaly scoring we use $k$NN for the pose and deep representations with $k=1$ nearest neighbors.
-For velocity, we use GMM with $n=5$ Gaussians for Avenue and ShanghaiTech and $n=2$ for Ped2.
+For velocity, we use GMM with $n=5$ Gaussians.
 Finally, the anomaly score of a frame represents the maximum score among all the objects within that frame.